Irene Handl: Life

 From 1907 to 1915, Handl attended the Paddington and Maida Vale High School.
 In the 1920s Handl travelled several times to New York with her father, with the ship's log listing her on each occasion as having no occupation and residing in the family home.

 Handl studied at an acting school run by a sister of Dame Sybil Thorndike, and then made her stage debut in London in February 1937, at the relatively advanced age of 36.
-This delay in her pursuance of acting was primarily because she had to take of her father who was sick for many years.
+This delay in her pursuance of acting was primarily because she had to take care of her father who was sick for many years.

 In 1939, and by now an actress, she was living with her widower father in London.
 She continued to live with her father until his death in 1961.
 He was briefly married to the psychiatrist Ida Hirschmann (later Macalpine) for citizenship purposes.

 Handl appeared in supporting roles in more than 100 British films, mostly comedy character parts such as slightly eccentric mothers, grannies, landladies and servants.
 She was a passionate lover of rock and roll, especially the work of Elvis Presley, and was president of the Lewisham branch of the Elvis Presley fan club.
 She was also a fellow of the Royal Geographical Society, and one of Britain's most avid champions of Chihuahuas, being inseparable from the pair that she owned.
 She also owned a Pomeranian.

 Career

 Films

 Handl had minor roles in such landmark films as Night Train to Munich and Brief Encounter.
-Her other notable roles included the wife of the union activist Fred Kite (played by Peter Sellers) in I'm All Right Jack (1959); Mrs Gammon, the formidable cook, opposite Gordon Harker in Small Hotel (1957); Tony Hancock's landlady in The Rebel (1961); Sherlock Holmes's housekeeper, Mrs Hudson, in The Private Life of Sherlock Holmes (1970); and Morgan's Communist mother, Mrs Delt, in Morgan – A Suitable Case for Treatment (1966).
+Her other notable roles included the wife of the union activist Fred Kite (played by Peter Sellers) in I'm All Right Jack (1959); Mrs Gammon, the formidable cook, opposite Gordon Harker in Small Hotel (1957); Tony Hancock's landlady in The Rebel (1961); Sherlock Holmes's landlady, Mrs Hudson, in The Private Life of Sherlock Holmes (1970); and Morgan's Communist mother, Mrs Delt, in Morgan – A Suitable Case for Treatment (1966).
 She also had small roles in two of the Carry On films, Carry On Nurse and Carry On Constable), and played Miss Peach in the original version of The Italian Job.
 She worked until 1987, the year of her death.
 Her last role was released posthumously the following year.